I do not choose to run

-"I do not choose to run" was a statement made by U.S. president Calvin Coolidge to the press on August 2, 1927, on his decision not to run for the 1928 presidential election.
-The statement was ambiguous, and led to considerable debate as to the intentions of its language.
+"I do not choose to run" was a statement made by United States president Calvin Coolidge to the press on August 2, 1927, on his decision not to run for the 1928 presidential election.
+The statement was ambiguous and led to considerable debate as to the intentions of its language.

 Background

-Coolidge was at his "Summer White House" in the Black Hills when he gave his secretary, Everett Sanders, a piece of paper that said, "I do not choose to run for president in 1928."
+Calvin Coolidge, a member of the Republican Party, became President of the United States in 1923 after the death of Warren Harding, and won the 1924 United States presidential election for a full four-year term.
+At his "Summer White House" in the Black Hills of South Dakota, Coolidge gave Secretary to the President Everett Sanders a piece of paper that said, "I do not choose to run for president in nineteen twenty eight".
 Sanders endorsed Coolidge's declaration, and the announcement was scheduled for the 9 a.m. press conference on Tuesday August 2, 1927.

-However, to avoid an overreaction by the stock market on the east coast, the announcement was moved to midday.
-At 11:30, Coolidge cut out strips of paper with his statement on it, and at the conference, handed each reporter a strip.
+However, to prevent an overreaction by the stock market on the East Coast, the announcement was moved to midday.
+At 11:30, Coolidge cut out strips of paper with his statement on them, and at the conference, handed each reporter a strip.
 Without providing any further information, Coolidge remarked, "There will be nothing more from this office today."

+Presidents who did not seek reelection

+Historically, most sitting U.S. presidents who completed one full term chose to run for a second.
+Seven presidents were eligible for reelection after completing at least one full term in office, but chose not to run.

 Reaction

-Public
+Public reaction

 Upon Coolidge's announcement, the gathered media were stunned.
 The public, too, were shocked by the announcement.
 Many felt Coolidge could easily win a second full term, based on "Coolidge Prosperity", the booming economy, and a surplus of over $300 million.

 Family and colleagues

 As early as 1924, Coolidge had made it clear he would not run again after his 1924 campaign.
-He relayed this to his father after his son Calvin Jr., died.
+He relayed this to his father after his son, Calvin Jr., died.
 After the election, Theodore Roosevelt Jr. "clearly remembered" Coolidge mentioning his desire not to run again, a conversation Coolidge also reportedly had with Frank Stearns at the same time.
 Also, Secret Service Agent Edmund Starling, who served at the White House for thirty years, and protected five presidents, recounted that Coolidge decided "long ago" not to run again for office.

 While some close to Coolidge knew he would not run for another term, others were stunned by his announcement, including Sanders, his personal secretary.
-Later in the day on August 2, Grace Coolidge found out of her husband's announcement from visiting senator Arthur Capper.
+Later in the day on August 2, Grace Coolidge found out about her husband's announcement from visiting senator Arthur Capper.
 She remarked, "Isn't that just like the man.
 He never gave me the slightest intimation of his intention.
 I had no idea."